-Term Definition CEO the Chief Executive Officer of the Department responsible for administering the clearing provisions contained within the Environmental Protection Act 1986 or an Officer with delegated authority under Section 20 of the Environmental Protection Act 1986 ; clearing has the meaning given under section 3(1) of the EP Act. condition/s a condition to which this clearing permit is subject under section 51H of the EP Act. department means the department established under section 35 of the Public Sector Management Act 1994 (WA) and designated as responsible for the administration
+Term Definition CEO the Chief Executive Officer of the Department responsible for administering the clearing provisions contained within the Environmental Protection Act 1986 or an Officer with delegated authority under Section 20 of the Environmental Protection Act 1986 . clearing has the meaning given under section 3(1) of the EP Act. condition/s a condition to which this clearing permit is subject under section 51H of the EP Act. department means the department established under section 35 of the Public Sector Management Act 1994 (WA) and designated as responsible for the administration of the EP Act, which includes Part V Division 3. dieback means the effect of Phytophthora species on native vegetation. drainage line/s means a natural depression that carries surface water runoff. dry conditions means when soils (not dust) do not freely adhere to rubber tyres, tracks, vehicle chassis or wheel arches.

-Term Definition of the EP Act, which includes Part V Division 3. dieback means the effect of Phytophthora species on native vegetation. dry conditions means when soils (not dust) do not freely adhere to rubber tyres, tracks, vehicle chassis or wheel arches.
-EP Act Environmental Protection Act 1986 (WA) fill means material used to increase the ground level, or to fill a depression. mulch means the use of organic matter, wood chips or rocks to slow the movement of water across the soil surface and to reduce evaporation. native vegetation has the meaning given under section 3(1) and section 51A of the EP Act. weed/s means any plant - (a) that is a declared pest under section 22 of the Biosecurity and Agriculture Management Act 2007 ; or (b) published in a Department of Biodiversity, Conservation and Attractions species-led ecological impact and invasiveness ranking summary, regardless of ranking; or (c) not indigenous to the area concerned.
+Term Definition EP Act Environmental Protection Act 1986 (WA) fill means material used to increase the ground level, or to fill a depression. mulch means the use of organic matter, wood chips or rocks to slow the movement of water across the soil surface and to reduce evaporation. native vegetation has the meaning given under section 3(1) and section 51A of the EP Act. priority flora means those plant taxa described as priority flora classes 1, 2, 3, or 4 in the Department of Biodiversity, Conservation and Attractions' Threatened and Priority Flora List for Western Australia (as amended). riparian vegetation has the meaning given to it in Regulation 3 of the Environmental Protection (Clearing of Native Vegetation) Regulation 2004. soil disease status means soil types either infested, not infested, uninterpretable or not interpreted with a pathogen. watercourse has the meaning given to it in section 3 of the Rights in Water and Irrigation Act 1914. weed/s means any plant - (a) that is a declared pest under section 22 of the Biosecurity and Agriculture Management Act 2007 ; or (b) published in a Department of Biodiversity, Conservation and Attractions species-led ecological impact and invasiveness ranking summary, regardless of ranking; or (c) not indigenous to the area concerned. wetland/s means an area of seasonally, intermittently or permanently waterlogged or inundated land, whether natural or otherwise, and includes a lake, swamp, marsh, spring, dampland, tidal flat or estuary.